EVI-Pro: Electric Vehicle Infrastructure – Projection Tool

 A simplified, web-based version of the tool—EVI-Pro Lite—is geared for use by U.S. cities and states to estimate their charging infrastructure needs and the associated power demands on the grid.

-Case Study: Infrastructure Analysis for California
+Case Study: National Charging Infrastructure Analysis

 The following publications provide detailed information about NREL's EV infrastructure analyses.
 For NREL's full collection of documents, visit the Publications Database.